What are the impacts of energy insecurity?

 - Drilling for oil in Siberia and Alaska threatens the fragile polar and tundra ecosystems.

-- Rainforest areas have been cleared in tropical areas to make way for biofuel.
+- Rainforests in tropical regions have been cleared to make way for biofuel production.

-- The construction of dams and reservoirs has flooded valleys, displacing thousands of people, destroying farmland, and destroying ecosystems.
+- The construction of dams and reservoirs has flooded valleys, displaced thousands of people, destroyed farmland, and degraded ecosystems.
 An example is the construction of the Three Gorges Dam project in China.

-- The controversial construction of renewable energy such as wind and solar farms in popular upland areas such as the Scottish Highlands and the Lake District.
+- The controversial siting of renewable energy projects, such as wind and solar farms, in popular upland areas, including the Scottish Highlands and the Lake District.

 What are the economic impacts of energy insecurity?